majedkutaini/MarginSlicer/README.md

 **M. Kutaini, S. Reich, Digital Cross-Section Mapping: Automated 3D Quantification of Peri-Sulcular Structures Adjacent to Epi- and Subgingival Finish Lines in Digital Dentistry (2026).**

-The rest of the files are a more organised, newer, version with a better UI.

 ## Demo
 <img width="1092" height="847" alt="Fig7 1" src="https://github.com/user-attachments/assets/c3b7563c-7b63-4bd4-a283-ed8ccfb4b1d5" />